You can read this article on Medium too.

 Medium is a popular platform with some great traits, and it’s possible that you’re considering it for writing in a language different than English, or multilingual.

 I’ve walked that path too, with my writing in Italian, but before speaking about the possibilities, it’s important to frame the matter.
+Bear with me before digging into what can be done.

 At which level is multilingualism supported?